sonukp/ToDo/README.md

 1. Download/Clone the app in your system.

 2. Requirements: \
+   Install the following into packages: \
-   Python (3 and above)\
+   Python (3 and above) , Virtualenv, Django(2.2) \
+   pip install python \
-   Virtualenv \
+   pip install virtualenv \
-   Django(2.2)
+   pip install django

-3. Setup the virtualenv for the project.
+3. Setup the virtualenv for the project. \
+   Make a dir and create virtualenv \

+   virtualenv venv_dir

+   To activate venv type: \
+   source venv_dr/bin/activate ( for linux) \
+   venv_dir\Scripts\activate (for windows)

-4. Configure migration file for the project: \
+4. Configure migration for the project: \
    python manage.py makemigrations \
    python manage.py migrate